Migration Card and Registration

 Migration Card

-Upon entry to Russia you will be given a migration card, which is usually distributed to passengers on incoming flights while passing through a passport control and available at arrival points in Russia.
+Upon entry to Russia you will be given a migration card, which is usually distributed to passengers on incoming flights while passing through a passport control.
+At land border crossings, the migration card is provided by the border control officers.

-For details please check up Step 2 on this page.
+For details please check Step 2 on this page.

 How do I complete a migration card?